.png/:/)

 Thank you for stopping by.
 I am Liz Valdez James, Founder and Keeper of Death Douliz, LLC.
-I hold a 25+ year professional background in social work.
-This chapter of my career is dedicated to combining my knowledge, love and skills in community deathcare.
+With a 30-year professional background in social work, this chapter of my career is dedicated to advancing community deathcare by combining my knowledge, love, and skills.

-I am a death doula and a graduate of Going With Grace's End-of-Life Doula training program.
-I specialize in helping people identify and share their wishes before the need arises.
-I also sew and transform textiles into memory pillows.
+As a certified death doula and a graduate of Going With Grace's End-of-Life Doula training program, I specialize in advance care planning, helping individuals identify and share their wishes before the need arises.
+Additionally, I create and transform textiles into memory pillows, serving as a comforting keepsake for loved ones.

 CONTACT ME FOR MORE INFORMATION/PRICING: